Jack Hinson

-John W. "Jack" Hinson, nicknamed "Old Jack" (c.
+John W. Hinson, nicknamed "Old Jack" (c.
 1807 – 28 April 1874) was a farmer in Stewart County, Tennessee, who operated as a Confederate partisan sniper in the Between-the-Rivers region of Tennessee and Kentucky during the American Civil War.

 American Civil War

-Before the war, Hinson was a prosperous land and slave-owner of Scotch-Irish descent, owning a plantation named "Bubbling Springs" with his wife and ten children.
-Hinson voted for secession from the Union throughout various records as well as personal testimonies from his neighbors.
+Before the war, Hinson was a prosperous land and slave owner of Scotch-Irish descent, owning a plantation named "Bubbling Springs" with his wife and 10 children.
+Hinson voted for secession from the Union throughout various records, as well as personal testimonies from his neighbors.
 He had welcomed Union General Ulysses S. Grant to his home when Grant was in the area during the Union attack on Forts Henry and Donelson in February 1862.
-Due to the Confederate sympathy in where the Hinson family lived however, guerrillas known as "bushwhackers" began targeting Union soldiers although others targeted Union farmers and sympathizers with some instances resulting in entire pro-Union communities being attacked.
+Due to the Confederate sympathy where the Hinson family lived, however, guerrillas known as "bushwhackers" began targeting Union soldiers.
+Others targeted Union farmers and sympathizers, with some instances resulting in entire pro-Union communities being attacked.

-Hinson took up arms after his two sons, George (aged 22) and Jack (aged 17) were on a deer-hunting trip until they were executed by a Union patrol squad under the suspicion of being spies at Fort Donelson and participation in bushwhacker activity in the Autumn of 1862.
-Their corpses were dragged back to the town center with their heads then decapitated and placed placed on the two gateposts of the plantation as a warning sign.
+Hinson took up arms after his two sons, George (aged 22) and Jack (aged 17), were on a deer-hunting trip until they were executed by a Union patrol squad under the suspicion of being spies at Fort Donelson and participation in bushwhacker activity in the autumn of 1862.
+Their corpses were dragged back to the town center and decapitated, their heads then placed on the gateposts of the plantation as a warning.

-Despite his age of 57, Hinson became a bushwhacker himself with a commissioned 0.50 caliber rifle based on the Whitworth rifle with his first target being the Lieutenant who ordered the deaths of his two sons and later, the soldier who placed his sons heads on the gateposts.
+Despite his age of 57, Hinson became a bushwhacker himself with a commissioned .50 caliber rifle based on the Whitworth rifle, his first targets being the lieutenant who ordered the deaths of his two sons and, later, the soldier who placed his sons' heads on the gateposts.
 Due to possible motivations, the Union soldiers had suspected Hinson as being responsible for the deaths of the two soldiers and as a response, the now-abandoned plantation was burnt.
 On December 31, 1862, Hinson killed his neutral neighbor, Swiss immigrant Albert Rougemont, with whom he had had a long-running argument for years before the war due to Rougemont testifying against Hinson in a Circuit Court case in which Hinson had been accused of altering the course of a road in the neighborhood.
 The murder was investigated by the Union Provost Marshal, with many of Hinson's neighbors attesting to his decades of violence before the war and his well-known "Secesh" position at the outset of the war.
 The verdict of the Provost Marshal was not recorded.

 For the remainder of the war, Hinson used a 50 caliber Kentucky long rifle to conduct a personal war against the Union Army.
 He targeted Union soldiers at distances as great as a half mile on land and on military transports and gunboats on the Tennessee River and the Cumberland River.
-Hinson has been credited with as many as one hundred kills, although his rifle had only 36 notches although it has been suggested that the notches were for officers only.
+Hinson has been credited with as many as one hundred kills, although his rifle had only 36 notches; it has been suggested that the notches were for officers only.